German expert panel proposes 2-stage gas price subsidy | Headlines

 - Germany

-A government-appointed expert panel on Monday proposed a two-stage system for distributing up to 200 billion euros (USD 195 billion) in subsidies Germany has announced to ease the strain of high gas prices, a plan that the group said would still encourage people to save energy.
+A government-appointed expert panel on Monday proposed a two-stage system for distributing some of the up to 200 billion euros ($195 billion) in subsidies Germany has announced to ease the strain of high energy prices, a plan that the group said would still encourage people to save gas.

 The panel suggested that the state take on the cost of natural gas customers' monthly bill in December, followed by a price subsidy for part of their consumption starting next spring.

-She noted that Germany, which has Europe's biggest economy, needs to reduce its previous gas consumption by about 20 per cent to prevent a potential shortage this winter.

-Co-chair Siegfried Russwurm, the head of the Federation of German Industries, said the proposal foresees businesses paying 0.07 euros per kilowatt hour for 70 per cent of their 2021 gas use, starting at the beginning of January.
+Co-chair Siegfried Russwurm, the head of the Federation of German Industries, said the proposal foresees businesses paying 0.07 euros per kilowatt hour for 70% of their 2021 gas use, starting at the beginning of January.

 Russwurm said that gas price rises are posing an “existential” threat to an increasing number of companies.